TheEliForbes/cronus-monitoring/charts/kapacitor/TICKscripts/tests/README.md

  ## Running Unit Tests
  The command for running Kapacitor-Unit is farly long and obscure, so we made a script for it so that it would be easy to run.

-1. Navigate to the scripts folder
+1. Navigate to the scripts folder.
-2. run the command: `./testTickScripts.sh`
+2. Run the command: `./testTickScripts.sh`

-The output should look something like this:
+**The output should look something like this:**
 **![](https://lh4.googleusercontent.com/0L6EdSdhYAg_fMgqN0Z8Gmb-gEWgkQ-imP4rBPGbcaYm2W-POTh2TtRr-fgdPnb7L7Q7d8avZU62q03B1aoZ3Ab1Nz_1i1YvPoyddl8VI5ftUVg-Xm3SdvRLB-3QgJa7-auP5Q7b)**